cdxcore.verbose#

 Returns a new

-object with the same currrent state asself
+`Contextobject with the same currrent state asself, but pointing tochannel.

-- property as_quiet#
+- property as_quiet: Context#

 Return a Context at the same current reporting level as

-with zero visibility
+selfwith zero visibility

-- property as_verbose#
+- property as_verbose: Context#

 Return a Context at the same current reporting level as

-with full visibility
+selfwith full visibility

 - fmt(level, message, *args, head=True, **kwargs)[source]#